diegorramos84/busydebugs-be/README.md

   - "topic" will be the topic you choose to access.
 E.g. Geography
   - https://brain-debug.onrender.com/quiz/geography

-This will tkae you to a page with a json file of all the questions/answers of the topic of choice.
+This will take you to a page with a JSON file of all the questions/answers of the topic of choice.
 Here are the links to all the topics we currently have:

 - [Geography](https://brain-debug.onrender.com/quiz/geography)